jj77847/coding-bootcamp/src/class-content/06-Server-Side-APIs/Questions.md

 - How can you handle network failure in an API?

 - How can you Implement Status Checking to Display a 404 Message ?

+- How can you add an event listener to an element on the DOM?